IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

 Model Data Properties
 .....................

-Each ViewModel class implements the corresponding interface from the :ref:`VueModels`, meaning that the ViewModel has a data property for each :ref:`Property <ModelProperties>` on the model.
+Each ViewModel class implements the corresponding interface from the [Model Layer](/stacks/vue/layers/models.md), meaning that the ViewModel has a data property for each [Property](/modeling/model-components/properties.md) on the model.
 Object-typed properties will be typed as the corresponding generated ViewModel.

 Changing the value of a property will automatically flag that property as dirty.
-See :ref:`VueViewModelsAutoSave` below for information on how property dirty flags are used.
+See [Auto-save & Dirty Flags](/stacks/vue/layers/viewmodels.md) below for information on how property dirty flags are used.

 There are a few special behaviors when assigning to different kinds of data properties on View Models as well: